inery-blockchain/inery-testnet-faucet-tasks/arfiyan/readme.md

 # The first step before we do is we need to test and minimize errors
-# Inery Task 4 : Json RPC Sample
+# Inery Task 4 : Json RPC example
-A Sample code to call JSON RPC on Inery Blockchain
+A example code to call JSON RPC on Inery Blockchain

 ## Persiapan
 ##### Remove Previous Nodejs